 However, while humidifiers are effective, if you don't properly maintain them or if the humidity level is too high, they might become Petri dishes for bacteria that can make you sick.
 Make sure to keep an eye on the humidity levels in your home and to clean your humidifier regularly47 and stop using the humidifier if you discover that it makes your allergies or asthma symptoms worse.

 Consider giving pets their cuddles only during the day and keep them out of your bedroom at night if you potentially have an allergy to pet dander or saliva.
 This will reduce the amount of the allergen in your bedroom at night, meaning you will be less likely to cough.

 Regularly wash your blankets, pillowcases, mattress covers, and sheets once a week in hot water that is 130°F (54.4°C) or higher.48

-There are myriad over-the-counter (OTC) and prescription drugs that can help with night cough and conditions that cause it.
-Most OTC medications are also available in prescription form, which is usually stronger.
+There are myriad over-the-counter (OTC) and prescription drugs that can help with night cough and the conditions that cause it.
+Most OTC medications are also available in a prescription form, which is usually stronger.
 If the OTC formulas are not providing you with relief, your doctor may write you a prescription for these stronger medications.
 The treatment will depend on the cause of your nighttime cough.

 When the lining of your nose swells as a result of viruses like the flu and the common cold, it may become difficult to breathe.
 Decongestants work by reducing blood flow to the swollen tissue by constricting blood vessels.
 Without that blood, the swollen tissue contracts, making breathing easier.